How do our board members identify?

 Race and Ethnicity

-NWHF board members identify as African-American, Chicana, Indigenous, Indigenous/Mexica/Mexican American, Puerto Rican, Bangladeshi, white, Latine, Mexicana, Middle Eastern/Arab American, human, Black and BLACK.
+NWHF board members identify as African-American, Black, Chicana, Indigenous/Mexica/Mexican American, Puerto Rican, Bangladeshi, white, Latine, Mexicana, Middle Eastern/Arab American, and human.

 Language